The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Quality assessments of the catalog

-We estimate the high-$z$ completeness of the \erass identified catalog using SZ-selected catalogs.
-The SZ signal is independent of redshift, which is exploited to produce highly complete catalogs with 90\% completeness for $M_{500\rm{c}} > 3.8 \times 10^{14}$\,M$_\odot$ at \citep[ACT,][]{Hilton2020aa} or nearly 100\% completeness for $M_{500\rm{c}} > 7 \times 10^{14} h_{70}^{-1}$\,M$_\odot$ at $z>0.25$ \citep[SPT,][]{Bleem2015aa}.
-Figure \ref{fig:zscanhisto}, middle panel, confirms that the number of clusters remains large at high literature redshift in the ACT, SPT, and Planck catalogs.
+We estimated the high-$z$ completeness of the \erass identified catalog using SZ-selected catalogs.
+The SZ signal is independent of redshift\footnote{While the SZ signal is theoretically independent of redshift, in practice, the detection efficiency, particularly for observations made by the \planck satellite, was affected by the angular resolution of the instrument's beam.
+This can result in a slightly higher detectability of the SZ effect for galaxy clusters at lower redshifts.}, which has been exploited to produce highly complete catalogs with 90\% completeness for $M_{500\rm{c}} > 3.8 \times 10^{14}$\,M$_\odot$ at \citep[ACT,][]{Hilton2020aa} or nearly 100\% completeness for $M_{500\rm{c}} > 7 \times 10^{14} h_{70}^{-1}$\,M$_\odot$ at $z>0.25$ \citep[SPT,][]{Bleem2015aa}.
+Figure \ref{fig:zscanhisto}, middle panel, confirms that the number of clusters remains large at high literature redshift in the ACT, SPT, and \planck catalogs.
 Hence, they are well suited for testing the optical completeness of high-$z$ clusters in the \erass catalog.
-For this, we run \eromapper in scan mode on the locations of the literature clusters.
+For this, we ran \eromapper in scan mode on the locations of the literature clusters.
 We define the optical completeness $C$ as the number of \eromapper-identified clusters $N_{\rm lit\&ero}$ to the total number of clusters $N_{\rm lit}$ in the SZ-selected literature catalogs

-Thereby, we only consider clusters that lie within the LS footprint.
+Thereby, we only considered clusters that lie within the LS footprint.
 Furthermore, the literature redshift must be lower than the limiting redshift of the LS $z_{\rm lit} < z_{\rm vlim}$.
-To avoid mismatches in the cases of overlapping clusters, we require $|z_{\rm best}-z_{\rm lit}|<0.1$ for a cluster to be considered a match.
+To avoid mismatches in the cases of overlapping clusters, we required $|z_{\rm best}-z_{\rm lit}|<0.1$ for a cluster to be considered a match.
 Figure \ref{fig:completeness}, right panel, confirms a high optical completeness $C>0.95$ for $z_\lambda<1.1$.
 We emphasize that the optical completeness does not take the completeness of the X-ray source catalog into account (see Section \ref{sec:erass}).
 It is solely sensitive to the processing of the optical and near-infrared data.

 The median richness is $\lambda_{\rm norm}=50$ for the ACT and SPT catalogs.
-For Planck, it is $\lambda_{\rm norm}=70$, which explains the lower number of clusters even though it is an all-sky survey.
+For \planck, it is $\lambda_{\rm norm}=70$, which explains the lower number of clusters even though it is an all-sky survey.
 In the \erass catalog, the median richness is lower with $\lambda_{\rm norm}=25$ because \erosita is more sensitive to galaxy groups, especially at low redshift \citep{Bahar2024}.

-\subsection{Low-$z$ Optical Completeness}
+\subsection{Low-$z$ optical completeness}